-Click here to read our SEN Policy
+- Click here to read our current SEN Policy

-Click here to read our 2020-2021 SEN Information Report
+- Click here to read our 2022-2023 SEN Information Report

-Click here to access Hampshire County Council's SEND Local Offer
+- Click here to access Hampshire County Council's SEND Local Offer

-Helping with emotional wellbeing and mental health, CAMHS are an NHS service, that aims to help young people up to the age of 18 who are finding it hard to manage their emotional, psychological and mental health.
+CAMHS are an NHS service, that aims to help young people up to the age of 18 who are finding it hard to manage their emotional, psychological and mental health.

 This impartial Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) encompasses both Support4SEND (previously provided by Hampshire County Council), and Parent Voice (operated by The Rose Road Association).